ianmelendez95/formalgo/README.md

 ("aaaaaa",10)
 ```

-We'll explore the abridged states of the evaluation for "aaabb"
+We'll explore the abridged states of the evaluation for "aaabb" in order

 | instruction(s)             | string                   | effect                                           |
 | --- | --- | --- |